ricardoyanez/grazing/README.md

 ### S14ABF

-`S14ABF` returns a value for the logarithm of the Gamma function, ln Γ(x), via the routine name.
+Returns a value for the logarithm of the Gamma function, ln Γ(x), via the routine name.

 ```Fortran
 REAL FUNCTION S14ABF(X, IFAIL)